New Zealand Election 2023

 New Zealand has a five-stage progressive income tax system.
 Income up to $14,000 is taxed at 10.5%, and income from $14,000 to $48,000 at 17.5%.
 From $48,000 to $70,000 the rate is 30% and from $70,000 to $180,000 the rate rises to 33%.
 All income earned over $180,000 is taxed at 39%.
 The average rate that a person pays, the effective tax rate, is always lower than the rate that a person pays on the last dollar they earn, the marginal tax rate.

-The Maori and Green parties are both proposing a reduction of rates for the lower tax brackets and increased rates for the higher tax brackets.
-National, ACT, and New Zealand First are proposing adjustments of the tax brackets for inflation which will provide a greater increase in net income to those on higher incomes.
-The TOP tax changes are in the first stage similar to those of Maori and Green but in the second stage will provide a greater advantage to those with the highest incomes.
+The Māori and Green parties are both proposing a reduction of tax rates for the lower tax brackets and increased rates for the higher tax brackets.
+This targets the tax changes to those on lower incomes.
+In contrast, National, ACT, and New Zealand First are proposing adjustments of the tax brackets for inflation which will provide a greater increase in net income for those on higher incomes.
+Changes to the IETC proposed by National and the introduction of the LMITO by ACT, which will presumably replace the IETC, are insufficient to offset the greatest net benefits flowing to the wealthy.

 More details of the proposed changes by each political party are included in the details for each party below.